-The Dutch Lower House of Parliament is elected by proportional representation and, since the 2017 elections, there are 12 political parties in the Lower House.
+The Dutch Lower House of Parliament is elected by proportional representation and, since the 2017 elections, there are 13 political parties in the Lower House.
 Traditionally, the three most established are the PvdA (or Labor Party), a social democratic party that has its roots in the trade union movement; the CDA (Christian Democrats), a merger of three confessional parties that bases its ideas on religious principles; and the VVD (Liberals).
 In the 21st century, the Dutch voters have become more diverse, thanks in part due to the rise of populist politicians.
 In the '80s of the previous century, the largest parties - CDA and PvdA - would generally always garner 40 to 50 seats in parliament.
 However, after the March 2017 elections, the VVD - with only 33 seats! - came out the largest.
 A record approximately 80% of the voters cast their ballot this time; severely punishing the VVD and the PvdA, in particular the latter, which went from 38 seats to nine.
 Many of its constituents felt betrayed by the policies that the party had chosen to support the past four years.
 Also the right-wing VVD of Prime Minister paid a price, and ended up relinquishing eight seats.
 Still, Rutte managed to label the elections a victory for his party, as the new parliament in general is more right-wing than the previous one.
-In other words, there was once again majority support for Rutte's policies.
-All in all, nonetheless, a coalition of four parties was required to make a majority.